Ottawa police chief resigns as Canadian protesters dig in | Politics

 Ottawa police chief resigns as Canadian protesters dig in

+A trucker-led movement calling on the government to lift vaccine mandates has occupied parts of downtown Ottawa since late January and blocked U.S. border crossings, including a key trade route that was cleared by police over the weekend.
+With hundreds of trucks still parked outside Canada's parliament and prime minister's office, Ottawa Police Chief Peter Sloly has stepped down, Riley Brockington, an Ottawa city councillor, said on Twitter.

 Ottawa's police chief has resigned after criticism that he did not do enough to stop COVID-19 protests that have paralyzed Canada's capital city and forced Prime Minister Justin Trudeau to invoke emergency powers, a city official said on Tuesday.

-Ottawa's police chief has resigned after criticism that he did not do enough to stop COVID-19 protests that have paralyzed Canada's capital city and forced Prime Minister Justin Trudeau to invoke emergency powers, a city official said on Tuesday.
-A trucker-led movement calling on the government to lift vaccine mandates and other restrictions has occupied parts of downtown Ottawa since late January.
-It had also blocked a major U.S. border crossing until being cleared over the weekend.
+A trucker-led movement calling on the government to lift vaccine mandates has occupied parts of downtown Ottawa since late January and blocked U.S. border crossings, including a key trade route that was cleared by police over the weekend.

-With protesters still standing their ground outside Canada's parliament and prime minister's office, Ottawa Police Chief Peter Sloly has stepped down, Riley Brockington, an Ottawa city councillor, said on Twitter.
-Sloly will publicly announce his decision later on Tuesday, the Canadian Broadcasting Corporation reported.
-Ottawa police did not immediately respond to a request for comment.
+With hundreds of trucks still parked outside Canada's parliament and prime minister's office, Ottawa Police Chief Peter Sloly has stepped down, Riley Brockington, an Ottawa city councillor, said on Twitter.
+Sloly was expected to announce the decision later on Tuesday.
+Ottawa police did not respond to a request for comment, and Trudeau's public safety minister said the government had no role in his decision to resign.

 Critics alleged that Sloly and other police officers were too permissive in their approach to the protests, which have inspired copycat movements across the world and posed a major challenge to Trudeau's government.
+Sloly says his police force lacks resources to peacefully disperse the protesters and his defenders have voiced fears the use of force could stoke violence.

-Trudeau became only the second Canadian leader to invoke the Emergencies Act in peacetime, giving authorities broad powers including the ability to cut off protesters' funding and reinforce provincial and local law enforcement with federal police.
+Seeking to beef up policing, Trudeau invoked the Emergencies Act on Monday, empowering his government to cut off protesters' funding and reinforce provincial and local law enforcement with federal officers.
+'OUR RIGHT TO PROTEST'

-'WE'RE NOT LEAVING' Protesters blockaded the Ambassador Bridge, a vital trade route between Windsor, Ontario, and Detroit, for six days before police cleared them out on Sunday.
-They have also shut down smaller crossings in Alberta, Manitoba and British Columbia.
+Protesters blocked the Ambassador Bridge, a vital trade corridor between Windsor, Ontario, and Detroit and a choke point for the region's automakers, for six days before police dispersed them on Sunday.
+Two other U.S. crossings reopened Tuesday after police cleared protesters from one and demonstrators voluntarily left the other, officials said, while a fourth crossing in Manitoba province remained blocked.

-A border crossing in Manitoba remained blocked on Tuesday, and protesters in downtown Ottawa vowed to defy Trudeau's emergency orders.
+Protesters decided to leave the crossing in Coutts, Alberta, after the Royal Mounted Canadian Police seized weapons from a group that had aimed to cause harm if officers started clearing people, the town's mayor, Jim Willett, said.
+"The federal government will have to look at protecting borders very differently than they have in the past to stop this from happening again," Willett said.

+Trudeau's emergency orders have done little to deter protesters in downtown Ottawa.
+"It's our right to protest.
+We're not doing anything wrong," said Gord, a trucker from Manitoba who is parked in front of parliament.
+He declined to give his last name.
 "We're not leaving.
-We've dug in this long," said Gord, a cross-border truck driver from Manitoba who declined to give his last name.
-The use of emergency powers "is just another scare tactic," he said while parked in front of parliament.
+We've dug in this long."

-Danny Digenova, a protester from Montreal who stood near the entrance to parliament, said he was not concerned about the emergency powers and he would stay until restrictions are lifted.
-Trudeau acted after concluding that law enforcement could not cope with the protesters, especially in Ottawa.
+EMERGENCY MEASURES, FINANCING Trudeau activated the Emergency Act after concluding that law enforcement could not cope with the protesters, especially in Ottawa.
+He says the measures, which require parliamentary approval, will be limited and targeted.

 "This illegal occupation needs to end ... the measure of success will be, can we get our supply chains back?
 Can we end the disruption to livelihoods of people who rely on trade to the United States?"
 Trudeau told reporters.
-Protesters in Coutts, Alberta, planned to end their protest on Tuesday morning, the Canadian Broadcasting Corp reported, after 13 people were arrested on Monday with a cache of weapons, ammunition and bullet-proof vests.

-As part of the Emergencies Act, Finance Minister Chrystia Freeland announced measures to choke off the protest movement's funding, saying they could lose their commercial licenses, insurance and access to bank accounts.
-"I suspect following the money and then turning the money off is probably a good strategy and not one that's easily done ... temporary short-term measures that wouldn't normally be acceptable can be put in place," Jack Lindsay, department chair for applied disaster and emergency studies at Brandon University in Manitoba.
+The emergency measures bring crowdfunding platforms under terror-finance oversight and authorize Canadian banks to freeze accounts suspected of financing the protesters, who officials say have received about half their funds from U.S. supporters.

+A U.S.-based website, GiveSendGo, became a prime conduit for money to the protesters after mainstream crowdfunding platform GoFundMe blocked donations to the group.
+An Ontario court last week ordered GiveSendGo to freeze all funds supporting the blockade, but it said it would not comply.

+The leak website Distributed Denial of Secrets (DDoS) has leaked GiveSendGo donor files relating to the Canadian protests, known as the "Freedom Convoy" campaign.
+DDoS said on Sunday the campaign had raised more than $2 million in donations.
+DDoS leaked donor information related to a similar campaign on Tuesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)